Damian Lillard Downplays Speculation over Free-Agency Tweets: 'I'm Not Unhappy'

 "I'm typically a happy camper," Lillard said in response.

-He seemed to then play down the connection in a subsequent tweet:
+He seemed to then downplay the connection in a subsequent tweet:

 The 2017-18 season encapsulated how the Blazers have a clear ceiling as currently constructed.
 Although they finished third in the Western Conference, the New Orleans Pelicans swept them out of the playoffs in the first round.